Are you taking your dog to Brussels, Belgium? Perk your ears up!

 #10 Take a day trip

-Bruges: A medieval, fairytale town filled with enchanting canals, Bruges looks like a town straight out of a story book.
+Brugge: A medieval, fairytale town filled with enchanting canals, Brugge looks like a town straight out of a story book.
 It’s super dog-friendly, pedestrian-friendly, and bike-friendly.
 Compared to the hustle and bustle of Brussels, this small town is more quiet and relaxing.
 It’s also my favorite place in Belgium. 🙂

 Ghent: A port city in northwest Belgium, Ghent is the capital and largest city of East Flanders.
 Located at the junction of Scheldt and Leie Rivers, it’s a lively university town (home to Ghent University) with no shortage of fascinating medieval architecture.